 2007 ICC World Cup Twenty20: India

-2007 tournament plays a stagnant role in the T20 world cup history as it’s the birth of ICC 20 overs match.
-South Africa hosted the tournament and 12 teams participated for the trophy.
-India won the trophy by defeating Pakistan in the finals.
+The ICC T20 World Cup 2007 tournament plays a stagnant role in the T20 world cup history as it’s the birth of twenty over World Cup.
+South Africa hosted the tournament and 12 teams fought for the trophy.
+India won the trophy by defeating Pakistan in the finals and registered their name as the first winners in ICC Men’s T20 World Cup Winners List.

 The tournament witnessed immense success as fans witnessed the world’s best cricketers playing in the new format.
 This is the same tournament wherein Yuvraj Singh famously hit Stuart Broad for six 6’s in one over in a 12-ball 50!

-The finale was full of excitement and tension concurrently as the match went to the last over of the match with Pakistan requiring 13 runs to win and India 1 wicket.
+The finale was full of excitement and tension concurrently as the match went to the last over with Pakistan requiring 13 runs to win and India 1 wicket.
+India won the match by 5 runs.

 2009 ICC World Cup Twenty20: Pakistan